 What you need to consider about an Esanda Car Loan

 This is a secured loan, meaning your newly purchased car will be used as a guarantee in case you default on the loan.
-Loan terms of between one and seven years are available and a balloon repayment may also be available, helping you to reduce your ongoing repayments over your term.
+Loan terms of between 1 year(s) and 7 year(s) are available and a balloon repayment may also be available, helping you to reduce your ongoing repayments over your term.
 Keep in mind various fees and charges apply, including an establishment fee and monthly loan administration charge.
 These fees are detailed further on and should be taken into account before you apply.

 Features you should know about before applying